METALS-Nickel soars to four-month high as miner Vale announces force majeure

 FACTORY ACTIVITY: China’s factory activity shrank by the most in almost three years in January as new orders slumped further and output fell, a private survey showed, reinforcing fears that a slowdown in the world’s second-largest economy is deepening.

+LEAD: Lead prices may get a boost as environmental crackdowns on smelters in China curb output in the world’s biggest market for the battery metal as inventories tumble.

-OTHER METALS: Copper inched up 0.1 percent to $6,240.50 per tonne after touching a two-month high and aluminium was steady at $1,920, having scaled its highest since Dec.
+OTHER METALS: Copper was steady at $6,230 per tonne after touching a two-month high and aluminium eased 0.5 percent to $1,912.50, having scaled its highest since Dec.
 24.

-Additional reporting by Naveen Thukral in SINGAPORE; editing by David Evans
+Additional reporting by Naveen Thukral in SINGAPORE; editing by David Evans and Louise Heavens